- PhD, Yale University

-Wood, who has received an award from the American Council of Learned Societies, is the author of Understanding Sartre (1990), an introductory volume for the general reader.
+Wood, a former fellow of the American Council of Learned Societies, is the author of Understanding Sartre (1990), an introductory volume for the general reader.
 He is currently working on several projects involving forms of conscious experience that suspend concepts of a self or personal identity as these have been presented in very different domains—from aesthetic theory, religious mysticism, phenomenology and post-structuralism to current research in the neurosciences and the philosophy of mind.
-He suggests that these forms of experience provide a space of freedom in relation to the functionally adapted subjectivities and identity politics of contemporary neoliberalism.
-Sidestepping ethnocentrism and superficial forms of cultural relativism, this approach enables a strong defense of the humanities within a context of globalization.
-Against this background, Wood engages with contemporary debates about “universalism” and “universals” (e.g. the work of Etienne Balibar, Jacques Derrida and François Jullien) and he develops a critique of the notion of history or culture as the absolute horizon of thought.
+He suggests that these forms of experience provide a space of freedom in relation to the functional subjectivities of contemporary neoliberalism.
+The common aim of these projects is a strong theoretical defense of the humanities within a context of globalization.
+Against this background, Wood engages with contemporary debates about “universalism” and “universals” (e.g. the work of Etienne Balibar, Jacques Derrida and François Jullien).

 At Rice, Wood serves as the Program Advisor for French Studies and for European Studies and he is also a core faculty member of the program in Cinema and Media Studies.

 1. Books and Edited Volumes